Are You Willing to Let Go?

 If you holding onto all this stuff you can’t accept more.
 That may help you release things.
 Just imagine having an empty shelf, having an empty cupboard in your kitchen or bathroom.
 There is no reason or rule that says everything in your house has to be full.
 It seems that the normal these days is to fill a vacuum.
 I believe the thing to do is to create a vacuum, create a space, it’s like having a blank canvas, and so if you wanting something to shift in your life you need to have the room for it. it’s an energetic nod to the universe or your subconscious to bring it on.

 So how would you feel if someone stole something of yours, here’s the challenge when you see the space.
 Would you feel the victim of robbery or would you see it as someone putting it back into circulation?
 Do we go there?

 Do we have audio silence?

 Can you just sit comfortably with the silence, and not have the space filled with mind-cluttering sound all the time? are you comfortable sitting in the silence by yourself, or do you have to call somebody?
-Cn up enjoy a sunset alone, or it’s just not worth it unless it’s shared?
+Can you enjoy a sunset alone, or it’s just not worth it unless it’s shared?

-There are just so many things to find joy in. when we can let things go, there is so much more space to bring other enjoyable things.
+There are just so many things to find joy in.
+When we can let things go, there is so much more space in which to bring other enjoyable things.
 There is just so much more energy available, and more space for energy to flow.
 You may have a stale relationship, you may think it’s companionship.
-But do you? if you can’t shift the energy up, then you may have to let it go. go dancing with someone else.
+But do you?
+If you can’t shift the energy up, then you may have to let it go and go dancing with someone else.

 When we have things weighing us down, and we have to get some help to get some light, get some help.
 It’s important because we are precious and we matter.
 If things appear that we can do for ourselves, we have to ask ourselves, if this will make my life better, am I willing to do it?